Adam Lindner | Sports Editor

 “It’s not going to be voted on in the 2017-18 legislative cycle,” said Michelle Hosick, the NCAA’s associate director of public and media relations, in a quote obtained from ESPN.com.

-The proposals have been met with a pessimistic public response, as skeptics largely conclude that such policies would increase cheating and augment the rampant player movement that already captivates the landscapes of certain collegiate sports; namely, men’s basketball and football.
+As a whole, the proposals have been met with a pessimistic public response, as skeptics largely conclude that such policies would increase cheating and augment the rampant player movement that already captivates the landscapes of certain collegiate sports; namely, men’s basketball and football.

 While player movement would inevitably increase, the proposals that the working group intend to present to the NCAA include increased penalties for tampering with student-athletes at other institutions, which may somewhat ease the minds of those wary of increased cheating.